acdbaykal/cellaut/README.md

 RuleMaps are immutable.
 They map the state of the three upper neighbours to the resulting state of a cell.

 ## CellAutArray
-These are two dimensinal boolean arrays which represent the state of the complete state of the cellular automata.
+These are two dimensinal boolean arrays which represent the complete state of the cellular automata.
 Their constructor requires a RuleMap as a parameter.
 The second optional parameter is either a one dimensional boolean array or an integer.
 If an array is given, the CellAutArray will use it as the first row; if an integer is given, it will serve as the length of each row and the first row will be generated randomly.

 CellAutArrays have a **generate** method, which creates new rows accourding to the given rule.
 It can take the number of new rows as a parameter.
 If the parameter is left out it will generate a single new row.